Machine Learning for Variance Reduction in Online Experiments: Simulations empirical results

 For each outcome metric, we select a random sample of approximately 400,000 users, and simulate an A/A test by assigning a treatment indicator for each user, drawn from a Bernoulli(0.5) distribution.
 The features used in the ML model vary for each metric and consist of the pre-experiment values of the metric, as well as the pre-experiment values of other metrics that have been grouped together as belonging to the same product area.
 There are between 20 and 100 other such metrics, with the exact number depending on the outcome metric in question.
 Outcome values are calculated as the sum of the daily values over a period of one week, and the features values are calculated as the sum of the daily values over the three weeks leading up to the experiment start date.

-For each metric, we calculate variances and CI width for four estimators of the ATE: The difference-in-means estimator; The CUPED estimator \citep{deng2013improving}, a univariate linear regression adjustment procedure of equation \eqref{eq:linearregadj} where the only covariate $X_i$ is the pre-experiment value of the outcome metric $Y_i$; And MLRATE-GBDT/Elastic Net with all available pre-experiment metrics used as features.
+For each metric, we calculate variances and CI width for four estimators of the ATE: The difference-in-means estimator; A univariate linear regression adjustment procedure of equation \eqref{eq:linearregadj} where the only covariate $X_i$ is the pre-experiment value of the outcome metric $Y_i$ (for simplicity, we denote it by `LinInteract'); And MLRATE-GBDT/Elastic Net with all available pre-experiment metrics used as features.

-Figure \ref{fig:sub1} shows that CUPED substantially outperforms the simple difference-in-means estimator, and MLRATE delivers additional gains still.
+Figure \ref{fig:sub1} shows that LinInteract substantially outperforms the simple difference-in-means estimator, and MLRATE delivers additional gains still.
 Unlike in the simulated data generating process above, MLRATE-GBDT and MLRATE-Elastic Net perform similarly.
-The variance reduction relative to the difference-in-means estimator is 72 - 74\% on average across metrics, and relative to CUPED is 19\%.
+The variance reduction relative to the difference-in-means estimator is 72 - 74\% on average across metrics, and relative to LinInteract is 19\%.
 The corresponding figures for reduction of the average CI width are 50 - 51\%, and 11 - 12\%, respectively.
 Alternatively, to achieve the same precision as the MLRATE-GBDT estimator, the difference-in-means estimator would require sample sizes on average 5.44 times as large on average across metrics and the univariate procedure would require sample sizes 1.56 times as large.

 Figure \ref{fig:sub2} displays the metric-level distribution of CI widths relative to the univariate adjustment case.
 There is substantial heterogeneity in performance across metrics: for some, ML regression adjustment delivers only quite modest gains relative to univariate adjustment, while for others, it drastically shrinks CIs.
 This is natural given the variety of metrics in the analysis: some, especially binary or discrete outcomes, may benefit more from more sophisticated predictive modelling, whereas for others simple linear models may perform well.
 For some metrics, CIs are shrunk by half or more, which may be the difference between experimentation for those metrics being practical and not.
 As in the simulations, the coverage rates for ML regression adjusted CIs for these metrics are close to the nominal level.
 For the metric experiencing the largest variance reduction gains from MLRATE---where one might be the most concerned with coverage---we find an average coverage rate of 94.90\% over 10,000 simulated A/A tests, where each simulated A/A test is carried out on a 10\% subsample drawn at random with replacement from the initial user dataset.